 Realism and Impressionism, 1840-1890

 This module examines two of the most influential movements in Western art, Realism and Impressionism.
-We will consider the major figures and critical debates in the history of modern art.
+You will consider the major figures and critical debates in the history of modern art.
 Among the artists to be studied are Courbet, Bonheur, Millet, Manet, Morisot, Degas, Cassatt, and Renoir.
 This module includes the study of different critical approaches to the study of art works and visual culture.

 This module examines the history of museums, galleries, collecting and the history and politics of the display of art objects.
 The emphasis is on the last two hundred years.
 Discussion will focus on such issues as: the establishment of national institutions such as the Louvre and the National Gallery, London; the role of cultural imperialism; exhibitions and their history; and the modern art museum.